 The Rattle Gill Cafe is a vegetarian cafe, feeding the locals and visitors to Ambleside a variety of sweet and savoury treats, as well as fair trade teas and coffees.

-We hope you get the chance to try some of these great independent cafes the next time you are in the Lake District when staying at one of our parks in the region.
+We hope you get the chance to try some of these great independent Lake District cafes the next time you are in Cumbria when staying at one of our parks in the region.
 We’re based in one of the UK’s best areas to experience the very finest in cafe dining and these are just a small selection of all of the fantastic eateries on offer!